gwenf/dotfiles/README.md

 I am using [vim-plug](https://github.com/junegunn/vim-plug) for my vim plugins.

+### VS Code Settings

+- Font: I had to [install Fira Code](https://github.com/tonsky/FiraCode) on my system before I could use it as the default font-family and for font ligatures.

 ### Vim Plug Setup

 1. Install Vim plug from the link above.